adamkurth/reborn_dev/doc/source/index.rst

 bornagain's documentation
 =====================================

-The bornagain python module is meant to be used for the analysis and simulation of x-ray diffraction under the Born approximation.
-It is not the first attempt to create such a module, hence the name "bornagain".
+The bornagain python package is meant to be used for the simulation and analysis of x-ray diffraction under the Born approximation.
+It is not the first attempt to create such a package, hence the name.
+So far, nothing is finished in bornagain...

-Nothing is finished in bornagain so far.
-But there is a decent class for handling diffraction patterns with multi-panel detectors.
-And there is a fast gpu simulation core that is coming along.
-We will eventually add a few file readers and viewers.

 Contents
 ========